TypeFox/monaco-languageclient/README.md

 ### Pure bundler verification

 - [./packages/verify/pnpm](./packages/verify/pnpm) is not part of the npm workspace.
-It allows to test whether `pnpm install` works as expected and it allows to test `monaco-vscode-api` treemending via `pnpm run test:treemending`.
+It allows to test whether `pnpm install` works as expected and it allows to test `@codingame/monaco-vscode-api` treemending via `pnpm run test:treemending`.
 - [./packages/verify/yarn](./packages/verify/yarn) is not part of the npm workspace.
-It allows to test whether `yarn install` works as expected and it allows to test `monaco-vscode-api` treemending via `yarn run test:treemending`.
+It allows to test whether `yarn install` works as expected and it allows to test `@codingame/monaco-vscode-api` treemending via `yarn run test:treemending`.

 ## Example usage